Ithaca Concert Band Member Handbook 2019

 4. Performance payments from the event organizers.
 Arrangements vary.

-5. Voluntary donations from concert attendees and band members.
+5. Voluntary donations from concert attendees, band members and members of the community.

 1. Honoraria for conductors, guest musicians and guest soloists.